Bodigrim/mod/README.md

   Even less expected is that `50 :: Mod Word8 300` appears to be `6`
   (remember that type-level numbers are always `Natural`).

+### What is the difference between `mod` and `finite-typelits`?

+`mod` is specifically designed to represent modular residues for mathematical applications (__wrapping-around__ finite numbers) and provides modular inversion and exponentiation.

+The main focus of `finite-typelits` is on __non-wrapping-around__ finite numbers, like indices of arrays in `vector-sized`.
+It features a `Num` instance only for the sake of overloading numeric literals.
+There is no lawful way to define `Num` except modular arithmetic, but from `finite-typelits` viewpoint this is a by-product.

 ## Citius, altius, fortius!

 If you are looking for an ultimate performance